Constitutional history of Colombia: Pre-Columbian and Spanish times

 The indigenous nations that inhabited the present territory of Colombia did not have written records; therefore there is no evidence of constitutions prior to the arrival of the Spaniards.

 During Colonial times, the Spaniards were supposed to behave according to the Laws of Burgos of 1512 that defined the rights of the indigenous people but most importantly legalised the right of the Spaniards over them.
 These were replaced by the New Laws of Indies of 1542.
 The Monarchy of Spain tried to enforce these laws but revolts by Spaniards that benefited from oppressing the natives forced Charles V, Holy Roman Emperor to suppress them in 1545.

 The Declaration of the Rights of Man and of the Citizen, translated and published by Antonio Nariño in 1794 and distributed in Santa Fe de Bogotá, could be considered the first draft of a political constitution in the New World.
 At present, the modern version of the Universal Declaration of Human Rights forms the core of the political constitutions of many countries.
 The Constitution of Canada, for example, is quite short and is limited almost exclusively to human rights and basic freedoms.
-Those rights and liberties were not an integral part of the initial Colombian constitutions, but some were slowly introduced until they were definitively and explicitly included in the Constitution of 1991.
+Those rights and liberties were not an integral part of the initial Colombian constitutions, but some were slowly introduced until they were definitively and explicitly included in the Constitution of 1991, which has been in force since it replaced in July 1991 the Political Constitution of 1886.

 The first written constitution as such with jurisdiction in Colombia was the Spanish Constitution of 1808.
 The Spanish Constitution of 1812 also had theoretical jurisdiction during the Reconquista of Spanish America until Independence in 1819.

 During colonial times, the Catholic Church was the most powerful institution after the Monarchy of Spain.
 The Church had control over the press, education, literacy and access to professions.
 It was the decisive authority in matters of public and private morality and the government would turn to it to obtain civil servants when laymen were not available.

 During the fight for independence, and after, the Church was losing its influence, but it continued take a decisive part in the decision making process.
 In particular, the federalists wanted to create a constitution without clerical influence, whereas the centralists leaned towards the Church not only to preserve the faith but as a political body.
 The minimum geographic area able to send members to the congresses were the parishes.
 In larger urban areas there could be several parishes.